Derived isogenies and isogenies for abelian surfaces: Derived isogeny in positive characteristic

-Now we discuss the connections between the derived isogenies of abelian surfaces and their associated Kummer surfaces.
-Using the lifting argument, the following theorem is an immediate consequence of the known result in characteristic $0$.
+We now proceed to explore the interrelations between the derived isogenies of abelian surfaces and their associated Kummer surfaces.
+Using the lifting argument, the following theorem is an immediate consequence of the result in characteristic $0$.

-\begin{theorem} With the assumption as in Theorem \ref{genderivediso}.
-If $X$ and $Y$ are prime-to-$p$ derived isogenous, then the associated Kummer surfaces $\Km(X)$ and $\Km(Y)$ are prime-to-$p$ derived isogenous.
-Moreover, if two twisted surfaces $(\Km(X),\alpha)$ and $(\Km(Y),\beta)$ are derived equivalent with $p\nmid \mathrm{ord}(\alpha)$ and $p\nmid \mathrm{ord}(\beta)$, then $X$ and $Y$ are prime-to-$p$ derived isogenous. \end{theorem} \begin{proof} For the first assertion, as before, we can quasi-lift the prime-to-$p$ derived isogeny between $X$ and $Y$ to characteristic $0$.
-By Theorem \ref{derivediso} and Lemma \ref{lemma:liftingprimetop}, their liftings are geometrically prime-to-$p$ derived isogenous.
+\begin{theorem} Assume $p>2$.
+If $X_0$ and $Y_0$ are prime-to-$p$ derived isogenous abelian surfaces over $k$, then the associated Kummer surfaces $\Km(X_0)$ and $\Km(Y_0)$ are prime-to-$p$ derived isogenous.
+Moreover, if there is a derived equivalence

+with $ \mathrm{ord}(\alpha_0)$ and $\mathrm{ord}(\beta_0)$ prime-to-$p$, then $X$ and $Y$ are prime-to-$p$ derived isogenous. \end{theorem} \begin{proof} For the first assertion, as before, we can quasi-lift the prime-to-$p$ derived isogeny between $X$ and $Y$ to characteristic $0$.
+By Theorem \ref{derivediso} and Lemma \ref{prop:liftingprimetop}, their liftings are geometrically prime-to-$p$ derived isogenous.
 According to \cite[Corollary 4.3]{Stellari2007}, we get that the associated Kummer surfaces are prime-to-$p$ derived isogenous.
-It follows from Theorem \ref{thm:specialization} that $\Km(X)$ and $\Km(Y)$ are prime-to-$p$ derived isogenous.
+It follows from Theorem \ref{thm:specialization} that $\Km(X_0)$ and $\Km(Y_0)$ are prime-to-$p$ derived isogenous.